RalfEggert/zend-expressive-tutorial/doc/book/part4.md

 use the input filter manager in this tutorial.
 By implementing the `init()` method it will be much easier to setup the input filter manager in your project at a later time.

+Please also note that we have filtering and validation now within the private setter-methods of the `AlbumEntity` and the `AlbumInputFilter`.
+This might look redundant, but there are good reasons for this.

+* The `AlbumEntity` always makes sure that no invalid data is passed by throwing the exceptions.
+You cannot set a title with more than 100 chars.

+* The `AlbumInputFilter` also makes sure that no invalid data is passed by a form.
+While the exceptions within the `AlbumEntity` will be thrown one by one, the `AlbumInputFilter` always checks all input data and generates the error messages.

+* This two-level filtering and validation is a common practice.
+You could compare it with JavaScript validation in the front end and PHP validation in the backend.

 Of course the `AlbumInputFilter` will need a factory as will.
 So please create another `AlbumInputFilterFactory.php` file in the same path.
 The factory is just instantiating the `AlbumInputFilter` and running the